![]() | ![]() |

 How Should I Prepare For My Procedure?

-With that being said, If needed there is an OPTIONAL 8-12 week $48 follow up appointment.
+With that being said, If needed there is an OPTIONAL 8-12 week $55 follow up appointment.

 Be prepared for your procedure to be a bit darker, thicker and bolder (varies) for the first 5-7 days.
 It will take a little time for this transition to pass, based on how quickly your outer layer exfoliates.

-Most individuals will swell for the first 2-4 days after a procedure, I recommend avoiding any special social plans for a few days.
+1. Most individuals will swell for the first 1 ½ days after a procedure, I recommend avoiding any special social plans for a few days.

-If you are pregnant or currently breastfeeding, I WILL NOT WORK ON YOU.
+2. If you are pregnant or currently breastfeeding, I WILL NOT WORK ON YOU.

-No Tweezing, waxing or threading should be done 48 hours prior to a brow procedure.
+• No Tweezing, waxing or threading should be done 48 hours prior to a brow procedure.
 Do not resume hair removal methods for 2 weeks.

-NO EYELASH EXTENSIONS if having upper lid eyeliner done.
+• NO EYELASH EXTENSIONS if having upper lid eyeliner done.

-Do not wear your contact lenses during or immediately after any eyeliner procedure.
+• Do not wear your contact lenses during or immediately after any eyeliner procedure.
 Bring your glasses and refrain from contacts for at least 2 weeks.

-simplex virus, you will be REQUIRED to contact a physician to obtain proper prescription medication to prevent an outbreak.
-We don’t want to wake up the sleeping beast.
+Be sure to bring a few of your favorite everyday wear lipsticks!
 Be sure to Exfoliate your lips with a sugar scrub 24 hours and 1 hour before appointment.
 Keep lips moisturized with a balm 24-48 hours prior to appointment, be sure to drink plenty of water to keep lips hydrated.

 Results are BEST when lips are hydrated at appointment.